fmidev/himan/doc/plugin-preform_hybrid.md

 # Summary

-preform_hybrid plugin calculates the form of precipitation using surface and htbrid level information.
+preform_hybrid plugin calculates the form of precipitation using surface and hybrid level information.
 Possible values are drizzle, rain, sleet, snow, freezing drizzle and freezing rain.

 # Required source parameters